Should your retirement portfolio contain 100% shares?

 Portfolio:

-Over a 30-year horizon, a 100% equity portfolio doesn't necessarily lead to a higher sustainable withdrawal rate versus a portfolio containing 60% equity and 40% bonds and is often worse.
+Over a 30-year horizon, a 100% equity portfolio doesn't necessarily lead to a higher sustainable withdrawal rate compared to a portfolio containing 60% equity and 40% bonds, and it is often worse.

 But it does tend to lead to a better median outcome.